First published 1st April 2020

 Can I still switch energy providers?

 Yes.
 The pipes, meters and energy are all the same.
-The only difference will be who sends your bill from.
+The only difference will be who sends your bill.
 Suppliers are telling us there is no delay to switching times currently either.

 What help is available for mortgage borrowers?